drasi-project/docs/docs/content/concepts/sources/_index.md

 ```

 To deploy a `PostgreSQL` source, we simply need to create a Source file that supplies all of the required values.
 In this case, we need to supply a value for all of the environment variables that are marked as required.
-Below is a sample Source file for deploying a `PostgreSQL` source (Notice that since we are not overwritting any service configurations, we can simply omit the `services` field in this file):
+Below is a sample Source file for deploying a `PostgreSQL` source (Notice that since we are not overwriting any service configurations, we can simply omit the `services` field in this file):
 ```yaml
 apiVersion: v1
 kind: Source